okorach/sonar-tools/doc/what-is-new.md

 ## sonar-audit
 - `sonar-audit` is now multi-threaded, this can dramatically increase speed of audit on large platforms with a lot of projects (which is the object consuming most of the auditing time)
-- `sonar-audit` now uses dynamic data Sonar update center (instead of hardcoding versions) to check for LTS and LATEST
+- `sonar-audit` now uses dynamic data for Sonar update center (instead of hardcoding versions) to check for LTS and LATEST
 - `sonar-audit` now allows to audit a selection of project or portfolios (chosen by their key)
-- `sonar-audit` gracefully fails when a non existing project key is specified
+- `sonar-audit` now gracefully fails when a non existing project key is specified
+- `sonar-audit` now allows to add a link to the concerned object in the audit report (makes it easy to navigate to the object to fix)
 - New audited stuff
   - Audits the version of scanner used and raise a warning if too old
   - Audits for portfolios and application background tasks failures
   - Audits permission templates (with same rules as project permissions)
   - Audits for warnings in last project scan (on main branch)
   - Audits when proportion of JSON code in a project is too high (More than 50% of JSON LoC for projects bigger than 100K LoC total).
 The same check already existed for XML before
+  - Audits for global webhook delivery failures
   - Audits when a project both have a `main` and a `master` branch.
 This is a sign of potential misconfiguration
 - Fixes:
   - Fixes a crash when some projects have too many users with admin permissions